rutzsco/mcp-server-hub/README.md

 dotnet run --project ./mcp-server-hub/mcp-server-hub.csproj
 ```
 Browse: http://localhost:5000/api/healthz (or the port shown in console)

+### API docs (Swagger)
+When running locally, browse to `/swagger` for interactive API documentation.
+If an API key is configured, click the "Authorize" button and enter the header value for `X-API-Key` to try secured endpoints.

 ## Add to VS Code (SSE transport)
 When containerized or deployed, use the `/mcp/sse` endpoint produced by `MapMcp("/mcp")` for legacy SSE connections if stateful mode is enabled (default).